DXC-Lab-Linkage/quack-mcp-server/README.md

 1. Make sure the Quack server is properly configured in the MCP settings file
 2. Check that the path to the quack.py file is correct (for stdio mode)
-3. Verify the URL is correct and the server is running (for SSE mode)
+3. Verify the URL is correct and the server is running (for Streamable-http mode)
 4. Ensure all dependencies are installed
 5. Restart VSCode to reload the MCP settings